EXPLAINER-Luton Airport runway meltdown shows airports vulnerable to climate change

 The surface materials used depend on the climate and local conditions as well as other factors such as cost.

-In the Middle East, airports are more likely to use more expensive concrete runways because they are good at withstanding extreme heat, Greg White, director of the Airport Pavement Research Program at Australia's University of the Sunshine Coast, said this week.
+Concrete is better than asphalt at withstanding extreme heat, though it is also more expensive and not as suitable in areas prone to ground settlement problems, Greg White, director of the Airport Pavement Research Program at Australia's University of the Sunshine Coast, said this week.

+The United States has a mix of runway types, while in the Middle East, the biggest hub Dubai uses "multiple layers of asphalt," according to a Dubai Airports video on a recent runway rehabilitation project.

-In Britain and Australia, cheaper asphalt runways are more common, he said, though they use different stiffness levels depending on the local climate.
+In Britain and Australia, asphalt runways are most common, he said, though they use different stiffness levels depending on the local climate.

 That means in Australia, where summer temperatures of 40 degrees Celsius (104 degrees Fahrenheit) are not unprecedented, asphalt runways do not melt like they did at Luton.

-"This would only happen in Australia if Australia got to 50 degrees," White said.
+"This would only happen in Australia if Australia got to 50 degrees.
+It would probably only happen in the Middle East if the Middle East got to 60 degrees," White said.
 "You need something that's outside of the norm.
 But it can happen at the cold end as well.
 You'll get different failures, but it can happen in extreme cold if you've got something that's been engineered and designed for much warmer weather."

 Luton could make its runway more resistant to a high temperature, but that would in turn make it more susceptible to an extremely low temperature, White said.